RotherOSS/ITSMConfigurationManagement/doc/content/index.rst

 Elasticsearch::QuickSearchShow###ConfigItem
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Objects to search for, how many entries and which attributs to show.
-ConfigItem attributes have to explicitly be stored via Elasticsearch.
+Objects to search for, how many entries and which attributes to show.
+Configuration item attributes have to explicitly be stored via Elasticsearch.

 Core::Event::ITSMConfigItem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^